-- a.
-The Commission may incur expenses and may engage an executive officer and other necessary staff. - b.
+a.
+The Commission may incur expenses and may engage an executive officer and other necessary staff- within the limits of any sums appropriated or made available to the commissioner for such purposes pursuant to section 1-4 of this Act.

+b.
 Investigators employed by the Commission need not be subject to Title 11A, Civil Service.

 This section clarifies the language of its source provisions and deletes unnecessary repetition.
+Language from N.J.S.
+5:8-94 regarding the Commission's budget has been added to section a.